typhon-project/typhonml/README.md

 ## TyphonML Usage
 The following section describes the usage of the TyphonML.
 It is assumed that user has already downloaded and installed the various tools and plugins needed as described in the previous section.
 ### Design
-To start developing for Typhon, open the Eclipse IDE and Create a new project:
+To start developing with Typhon, open the Eclipse IDE and Create a new project:

 ![usage - step 01](documentation/images/usage-01.png)